bpamos/tfmodule-aws-redis-enterprise-aa-demo/README.md

 *********

 ## Terraform Modules to provision the following:
-* Two new VPCs in region A & B
+* Two new VPCs (VPC in region A & and VPC in region B)
 * VPC peering between the two VPCs (inter-region VPC peering)
 * Route table association for VPC peer ID on both VPCs
 * Any number of Redis Enterprise nodes and install Redis Enterprise software (ubuntu 18.04)